tandronescu/tandronescu.github.io/_pages/projects.md

 <link rel="stylesheet" type="text/css" href="/assets/css/projects.css">
 </head>

 Here are some of my personal favourite projects I have worked on organized by their respective engineering discipline.
-Projects are listed multiple times since they combine multiple disciplines.
+Projects in grey are listed multiple times since they combine multiple disciplines.
 They are further categorized using tags below the table.
 More software projects are available on my github profile.

 <table>
     <tr>